 Counseling Services offers personal counseling for JSU students at no charge.
 Counseling is available through individual and group settings and counselors are available for crisis response after hours and on weekends through the Department of Public Safety.
-Counseling Services coordinates and advises Active Minds and the Collegiate Recovery Community.

 Dean of Students Office